-I, , by signing below, agree to abide by this Honor Code.
-By signing this document, I also authorize the release of information to the Capital Scholars Honors Program about any academic integrity issues related to me.
+The mentioned items stand in conjunction with the UIS Living Learning Community Standards Commitment.
+I,, by signing below, agree to abide by this Honor Code.
+By signing the document, I also authorize the release of information to the Capital Scholars Honors Program about any academic integrity issues related to me.
+Student Signature